Fluffy8unny/rabbit_rpc/README.md

 ```

 ### Todos
-Adding error handling would be nice e.g. catching errors in the server, serializing it in any way shape or form and telling the client that somethign went wrong.
+- Adding error handling would be nice e.g. catching errors in the server, serializing it in any way shape or form and telling the client that somethign went wrong.
+- Add different async backends